appliedAI-Initiative/pymetrius/{{cookiecutter.project_name}}/README.md

 Depending on the provider you chose for CI/CD, this repo might already contain a rudimentary CI/CD pipeline.
 The pipelines serve for building and testing the library and for publishing the resulting package and documentation.
 You will probably have to further adjust it to your needs.

+## Useful information
+Mark all unused directories as excluded in your IDE.
+In particular docs and .tox should be marked as excluded in order to get a significant speedup in searches and refactorings.

+If using remote execution, don't forget to exclude data paths from deployment (unless you really want to sync them)